 How do sports chiropractors treat lower cross syndrome?

-The sports chiropractors at both our Eden Prairie and Eagan locations approach lower cross syndrome with a two-part treatment plan.
-Following a thorough evaluation to help identify the root cause of the pain and rule out underlying conditions such as disc damage, treatment focuses on positively affecting the muscles that have become tight and treating associated loss of joint mobility.
-This treatment involves various different manual therapies such as:
+At Premier Sport & Spine, we approach lower cross syndrome with a two-part treatment plan.
+Following a thorough evaluation to identify the root cause of the pain and rule out underlying conditions such as disc damage, treatment focuses on positively affecting the muscles that have become tight and treating associated loss of joint mobility.

-The second part of treatment is to address the weakened or inactive muscles involved in lower cross syndrome.
-This is extremely important in order to create a lasting effect to treatment and full resolution of symptoms.
-If the tight muscles are merely treated without correcting the weakness or altered firing pattern that is causing the postural stress, the symptoms will return over time.
-Your sports chiropractor will provide you with a customized rehabilitation program to stabilize the hips, pelvis, and low back.
+In the second part of treatment, we address the weakened or inactive muscles involved in lower cross syndrome.
+If the tight muscles are merely treated without correcting the weakness or altered firing pattern that cause postural stress, symptoms will return over time.
+Your sports chiropractor will provide you with a customized rehabilitation program to stabilize the hips, pelvis and low back, alleviating pain long term.